1D Log Gases and the Renormalized Energy: Crystallization at Vanishing Temperature: Introduction

-Once this is accomplished, we connect in the same manner as \cite{ma2d} the Hamiltonian $\w$ to the renormalized energy $W$ via a ``splitting formula" (cf. Lemma \ref{lemsplit} below), and we obtain the counterparts results to \cite{ma2d}: \begin{itemize} \item a next-order expansion of the partition function in terms of $n$ and $\beta$, cf. Theorem \ref{valz}.
-For $V$ quadratic, exact formulas were already known via Selberg integrals. \item the proof that ground states of $\w$, or ``weighted Fekete sets", converge to minimizers of $W$, cf. Theorem \ref{th2}. \item the proof that the minimum of $W$ is achieved by the one-dimensional regular lattice $\mz$, called the ``clock distribution" in the context of orthogonal polynomial ensembles \cite{simon}.
-This is in contrast with the dimension 2 where the identification of minimizers of $W$ is still open (but conjectured to be ``Abrikosov" triangular lattices.) \item A large deviations type result which shows that events with high $W$ become less and less likely as $\beta \to \infty$, proving in particular the {\it crystallization} as the temperature tends to $0$, in view of the result of the previous item. \end{itemize} As far as we know, this is the first proof of crystallization for one-dimensional log gases.
-Our renormalized energy $W$, which serves to prove the crystallization also appears (like its two-dimensional version) to be a measurement of ``order" of a configuration at the microscopic scale $1/n$.
-What we show here is that there is more and more order (or rigidity) in the log gas, as the temperature gets small.
-Of course, as already mentioned, it is known that eigenvalues of random matrices, even of general Wigner matrices, should be regularly spaced.
-In fact the local statistics of the random process are completely known from \cite{vv}, and \cite{bey1,bey2} showed that this could be extended to general $V$'s.
-Our results approach this question sort of orthogonally, by exhibiting a unique number which measures the average rigidity, without using explicit formulas for local statistics relying on determinantal forms.
-Note that in \cite{bs} the second author and Borodin used $W$ as a way of quantifying the order of random point processes, in particular those arising as local limits in random matrix theory.
+Once this is accomplished, we connect in the same manner as \cite{ma2d} the Hamiltonian $\w$ to the renormalized energy $W$ via a ``splitting formula" (cf. Lemma \ref{lemsplit} below), and we obtain the counterparts results to \cite{ma2d}, valid with our relatively weak assumptions on $V$: \begin{itemize} \item a next-order expansion of the partition function in terms of $n$ and $\beta$, cf. Theorem \ref{valz}. \item the proof that the minimum of $W$ is achieved by the one-dimensional regular lattice $\mz$, called the ``clock distribution" in the context of orthogonal polynomial ensembles \cite{simon}.
+This is in contrast with the dimension 2 where the identification of minimizers of $W$ is still open (but conjectured to be ``Abrikosov" triangular lattices.) \item the proof that ground states of $\w$, or ``weighted Fekete sets", converge to minimizers of $W$ and hence to \ed{cristalline states}, cf. Theorem \ref{th2}. \item A large deviations type result which shows that events with high $W$ become less and less likely as $\beta \to \infty$, proving in particular the crystallization as the temperature tends to $0$. \end{itemize} Our renormalized energy $W$, which serves to prove the crystallization, also appears (like its two-dimensional version) to be a measurement of ``order" of a configuration at the microscopic scale $1/n$. \ed{This is more precisely quantified in \cite{leble}.} What we show here is that there is more and more order (or rigidity) in the log gas, as the temperature gets small.
+Of course, as already mentioned, it is known that eigenvalues of random matrices, even of general Wigner matrices, should be regularly spaced, and \cite{vv,bey1,bey2} showed that this could be extended to general $V$'s.
+Our results approach this question sort of orthogonally, by exhibiting a unique number which measures the average rigidity.
+(Note that in \cite{bs} the second author and Borodin used $W$ as a way of quantifying the order of random point processes, in particular those arising as local limits in random matrix theory.)